 Paying online with paysafecard is safe because you don't have to enter any personal information or your bank or credit card details.
-Nevertheless, look after your paysafecard and follow our tips on using paysafecard safely online.
+Nevertheless, look after your paysafecard and follow our tips on using paysafecard for safe payment online.

 Security is of the utmost importance to us.
-For that reason, we have put together this collection of the most important details regarding security and paying online.
+For that reason, we have put together this collection of the most important details regarding online payment security.

 Unfortunately, there are criminal elements online who try to get hold of the credit on other people's paysafecard PINs.

 This is why you should only ever enter your paysafecard PINs at authorised paysafecard webshops, and never pass on your paysafecard PINs by e-mail or telephone.

 Important: Government authorities, institutions, law firms or the courts are not authorised webshops.
 Whether it's on your computer or by phone, NEVER comply with any demand to pay a fine or reminder fee with paysafecard!
-Only ever complete payments at authorised paysafecard partners.
+Only ever complete payments at authorised paysafecard partners to ensure safe online payment.
 If you are unsure, please contact the paysafecard service team.

 The BKA/GEMA computer virus demands the users of affected computers pay a "fine" and threatens to erase their hard drives.
 If your computer is affected, a pop-window window will open, in which you are requested to pay a recovery fee or penalty charge.
 One of the payment methods is paysafecard.
 Remember: paysafecard is not accepted by the BKA, law firms, GEMA or the courts as a method of payment.For that reason, never comply with such demands!